bjaan/roland-juno-g-display-replacement/README.md

       ![Hardware plugged in](docs/hardware_plugged_in.png)

-3. In _Visual Studio Code_, open the folder where have the project is located
+3. In _Visual Studio Code_, open the folder where have the project is located (where the downloaded ZIP-file is extracted)
 4. _PlatformIO_ should now load and be selectable in the left-hand side, click on the alien-icon and then select _Build_ to build the firmware:

       ![Build Action](docs/platform_io_build.png)